alberttluo/data-structures/README.md

-# data-structures
-Implementations of commonly used data structures, in C.
+Implementations of commonly used data structures, in C. Some examples include, but are not limited to **hash tables, queues, stacks, unbounded arrays**, etc.